Shopify/node-themekit/CONTRIBUTING.md

 return value, etc), please ensure the documentation is also updated to reflect this.
 Documentation is in the `README.md`.

-If further documentation is needed please communicate via Github Issues.
+If further documentation is needed, please communicate via Github Issues.